How Well Do You Understand CSS Positioning?

 Absolute Positioning

 Absolutely positioned elements are completely removed from the normal document flow.
 As far as the elements around them are concerned the absolutely positioned element doesn’t exist.
-It’s as thought the display property of the element was set to none.
+It’s as though the display property of the element was set to none.
 If you want to maintain the space so other elements don’t move to fill it you need to account for it in other ways.

 The key to understanding absolute positioning is understanding where the origin is.
 If top is set to 20px the question you should be asking is 20px from where.